rudecs/openvcloud/docs/Architecture/SystemArchitecture.md

 ### Cockpit

-From a **Cockpit** you interact with one or more **Masters** for managing the full lifecycle a workloads (services) consuming capacity from the OpenvCloud environments controlled by the **Masters** it connects to through their REST APIs.
+The **Cockpit** interacts with one or more **Masters** for managing the full lifecycle of both system and customer workloads (services) consuming capacity from the OpenvCloud environments controlled by the **Masters** it connects to through their REST APIs.

 ### AYS Robot

-Key features of the **Cockpit** are **AYS** (abreviation for "At Your Service") and the **AYS Robot**. **AYS** is a self-healing lifecycle management solution for a G8 cloud infrastructure and the workloads (virtual datacenters, virtual machines, Docker containters, applications/services, virtually anything) running on a G8 cloud.
+Key features of the **Cockpit** are **AYS** (abbreviation for "At Your Service") and the **AYS Robot**. **AYS** is a self-healing lifecycle management solution for a G8 cloud infrastructure and the workloads (virtual datacenters, virtual machines, Docker containers, applications/services, virtually anything) running on a G8 cloud.
 See the [section about AYS](../AtYourService/AtYourServiceIntro.md) for more details.
-The **AYS Robot** is the component that is actually responsible for orchestrating all work, including picking up blueprints and executing them, and also tasks such as monitoring the system and all workoads and trigger (self-healing) actions, as defined in AYS service templates.
+The **AYS Robot** is the component that is actually responsible for orchestrating all work, including picking up blueprints and executing them, and also tasks such as monitoring the system and all workloads and trigger (self-healing) actions, as defined in AYS service templates.

 ### Blueprints

-**Blueprints** are human readeable files to describe a full solution/workload or a change request to an existing solution.
-Such a solution can for instance be a virtual datacenter, or a virtual datacenter hosting a web application, of which of the services all run in a sepaerate Docker container.
+**Blueprints** are human readable files to describe a full solution/workload or a change request to an existing solution.
+Such a solution can for instance be a virtual datacenter, or a virtual datacenter hosting a web application, of which of the services all run in a separate Docker container.
 The solution or change request to the solution can be as sophisticated as required.
-A blueprint allows you declaritivelly specify exactly what you require, hidding all complexities.
+A blueprint allows you declaratively specify exactly what you require, hiding all complexities.

 ### Cockpit Portal